wp-plugins/leaflet-maps-marker/trunk/readme.txt

 = Leaflet Maps Marker Needs Your Support =

 It is hard to continue development and support for this plugin without contributions from users like you.
 If you enjoy using Leaflet Maps Marker - particularly within a commercial context - please consider [__making a donation__](http://www.mapsmarker.com/donations).
-Your donation help keeping the plugin free for everyone and allow me to spend more time on developing, maintaining and support.
+Your donation will help keeping the plugin free for everyone and allow me to spend more time on developing, maintaining and support.
 I´d be happy to accept your donation!
 Thanks!
 [Robert Harm](http://www.harm.co.at)

 = Main features =